maxime1992/my-dev.to/blog-posts/manage-dev-to-blog-posts-with-continuous-deployment/manage-dev-to-blog-posts-with-continuous-deployment.md

 ]
 ```

-There's no easy path to manage the creation of an article but it's a quick/one time thing.
+There's no easy way to manage the creation of an article but it's a quick / one time thing.
 Go to https://dev.to and click at the top on the "write a post" button.
 Write a title (that can be updated later) and just press the "save draft" button.
 This way the article is not published yet and only available to you.

-As dev.to doesn't display the ID of a blog post on the page itself, I've made a small query to find it into the page so open your browser console on the dev.to page of your article and paste the following:
+As dev.to doesn't display the ID of a blog post on the page itself, I've made a small query to find it into the page.
+Open your browser console on the dev.to page of your article and paste the following:

 ```js
 +$('div[data-article-id]').getAttribute('data-article-id');